 Regularly adding new content to your blog is an excellent way to drive traffic to your online store, and Wix clearly excels here.
 It enables you to add a new blog section to your store, and there’s a great selection of tools to help you get the most value from it.

 For one, you can add multiple contributors, categorize posts to ensure readers can find them easily, schedule future posts, and create restricted content that can only be accessed via a member’s area.
 The management tools are versatile and powerful, and there’s excellent built-in analytics functionality that you can use to monitor blog engagement.
-Read our feature on how to build a website on Wix for more information on the website builder's functionalities and features.

 On the other hand, while Shopify does let you add a blog, don’t expect anything too fancy.
 There are no analytics tools, blog management is more than a little complicated, and the editor is basic, to say the least.